Akuli/odotdot/docs/errors.md

   throw (new ValueError "the value is too small");
   ```
 - `ArgError` is thrown when a function is called with the wrong number of
-  arguments or an unsupported option.
-However, if the arguments are of the
+  arguments or an unsupported optional argument.
+However, if the arguments are
-  wrong type, `TypeError` should be used instead.
+  of the wrong type, `TypeError` should be used instead.
 - `AssertError` is thrown by [assert](builtins.md#assert).
 - `AttribError` is thrown when an attribute is not found.
 For example,
   `[].aasdasd` and `[].aasdasd = "lol";` throw `AttribError`.